sudeepkatakol/BITS-F312-Neural-Networks/CNN/README.md

 **How do I understand what my ConvNet is doing?**

-Visualize: PLot images of your filters and the intermediate outputs.
+Visualize: Plot images of your filters and the intermediate outputs.

 **How do I not overfit my ConvNet?**